opentok/opentok-android-sdk-samples/Advanced-Audio-Driver/README.md

 > Note: that you must call the method `AudioDeviceManager.setAudioDevice()` before you instantiate a Session object (and connect to the session).

-The constructor for the `CustomAudioDevice` class instantiates two instances of the `BaseAudioDevice.AudioSettings` class, defined in the OpenTok Android SDK.
+The constructor for the `AdvancedAudioDevice` class instantiates two instances of the `BaseAudioDevice.AudioSettings` class, defined in the OpenTok Android SDK.
 These are settings for audio capturing and audio rendering: